scottwater/splitbackspace/site/posts/retk1800-mm.md

 Do not worry if you have a couple of straggling pieces of polyfill sticking out.
 It is easy to trim that up afterward.

-### Foam
+### 2. Foam

-I like to use this inexpensive foam from Amazon for my builds.
+I like to use this [inexpensive vibration foam](https://www.amazon.com/gp/product/B000OQTV2I) from Amazon for my builds.
 You can cut a piece and then lay it flat in the bottom of your case.

 Polyfill or foam?
 The choice is yours.
 Experiment and see what sounds better with your switch and keycap choice.
+Personally, I do not see a much difference between the two.
+So if you have one on hand, I recommend using that one.

 ## VIA